 This clearly shows how progressive and efficient Thomann has become during recent years.
 Their passionate approach to customers has yielded magnificent results.

 Does Thomann Ship to the UK?

 The short answer is always, YES!
 Thomann has been always able to ship products to the UK before or after Brexit.
 But now with some differences in the operations.

-Before the UK left the European Union, buying from Thomann in the UK was as just identical to in any other EU countries.
+Before the UK left the European Union, buying from Thomann in the UK was as just identical to in any other EU country.
 You would simply go to the Thomann website, preferably register an account and once you have selected your country as GB, it would tell you the exact price with added VAT amount, plus shipping fees based on the value of the items.

 A couple of years ago, when the UK was considered just another EU country, you would have to pay a 10€ shipping fee for orders that cost below 199€.
 Orders over 199€ were eligible for free shipping.
 It would take 3-4 days for your items to be delivered to your address.
 Now things are becoming a bit blurry for UK buyers.
 But hopefully, we are going to clear these things up here in this article.